 How cells coordinate their action to build epithelial tissues during development, tissue morphogenesis and remodeling is a fundamental question that remains only superficially understood.
-We study the signals controlling adult stem cell homeostasis, with the final goal of gaining mechanistic insights into organ morphogenesis, and also into the critical steps of malignant transformation.
-Our research is particularly focused on three epithelial tissues, the intestine, the mammary gland and the prostate, and in tumors derived from them.
-In these epithelia, the Notch signaling pathway has a central role in tissue development and stem cell homeostasis.
-Our studies will yield insights into the molecular control of adult stem cell maintenance, as well as into the mechanisms by which Notch signaling controls the fate of specific cell populations in both normal and pathological conditions.
+We study the signals controlling adult stem cell homeostasis and lineage specification, with the final goal of gaining mechanistic insights into organ morphogenesis, and also into the critical steps of malignant transformation.
+Our research is particularly focused on epithelial stem cells in the intestine and the mammary gland, as well as in tumors derived from them.
+In these epithelia, the Notch signaling pathway has a central role in tissue development and cell fate decisions.
+Our studies aim at gaining insights into the molecular control of adult stem cell maintenance, as well as into the mechanisms by which Notch signaling controls cell plasticity in both normal and pathological conditions.

-1) Can we use Notch as a marker of specific stem/progenitor cells as well as “stem-cell like” tumor cell populations?
+1) Can we use Notch to trace specific stem/progenitor cells as well as “stem-cell like” tumor cell populations?
 We are addressing this question through the systematic identification and functional characterization of Notch-expressing lineages in vivo in normal and tumor cells of the mouse intestinal and mammary epithelia.

-2) How are stem cell division and migration dynamically coordinated within a crypt and during mammary tubulogenesis?
-In order to visualize stem cell behaviour and response to injury by time-lapse imaging, we use 3D organoids ex vivo (“miniguts” for the intestine and “miniglands” for the mammary gland) derived from normal or malignant Notch-expressing cells.
+2) How are stem cell division and differentiation dynamically coordinated within a crypt and during mammary tubulogenesis?
+In order to visualize stem cell behaviour and response to injury by time-lapse imaging, we use 3D organoids and embryonic tissue explants derived from normal or malignant Notch-expressing cells.

 3) Are Notch signals required for stem cell survival in normal tissues and in tumors?
 We aim at establishing, by in vivo genetic ablation and gain of function studies, the functional role of Notch signaling in maintaining stem/progenitor cells and in the transformation of the intestinal and mammary epithelia.

-4) Can niche signals affect the establishment of a stem cell pool during intestinal development?
-Our group investigates how the mesenchyme influences Notch-expressing intestinal stem cells both temporally, during embryonic gut development, and topologically, as regional differences are established along the antero-posterior axis.
+4) Can niche signals affect the establishment of a stem cell pool during development and do they influence cell plasticity?
+We study how paracrine factors from the mesenchyme can influence lineage specification and plasticity of intestinal and mammary stem cells both temporally, during embryonic development, and topologically, as regional differences are established along the antero-posterior axis.

 Our Tools: novel knock-in transgenic mice

-We have recently generated and characterized a novel collection of unique transgenic mice that give us now the opportunity to assess Notch expression and function in vivo in an unprecedented fashion.
+We have recently generated and characterized a novel collection of transgenic mice that offers the opportunity to assess Notch expression and function in vivo in an unprecedented fashion.
 Specifically, these mice permit the conditional expression of a given transgene in the cells where the promoters of the four Notch receptor paralogues are endogenously active.
-In addition, we have also developed reporter mice, allowing us to visualize cells with an active Notch pathway and transgenic animals allowing conditional activation of the four Notch paralogues.
-These three groups of novel reagents define exceptional tools, which allow us to probe the relationship between Notch-related activity and normal and cancer stem cells in vivo.
+In addition, we have also developed reporter mice, allowing us to visualize cells with an active Notch pathway and transgenic animals allowing conditional activation of the four Notch receptors.
+We share these useful mouse tools with several collaborators, as they allow to probe the relationship between Notch-related activity and normal and cancer stem cells in vivo.